 The violence of the invasion

-In contrast to the legend – which evokes the image of a veritable military parade – the invasion of Belgium and France in May 1940 was marked by very violent fighting, a real battle of annihilation that extended from the Ardennes to the Channel coast.
+In contrast to the legend – which evokes the image of a veritable military parade – the invasion of Belgium and France in May 1940 was marked by very violent fighting, a real battle of extermination that extended from the Ardennes to the Channel coast.

 The stalling combats that were fought on the Escaut, in Lille and along the line of the canals in the mining area, facilitated the evacuation of 340,000 British and French soldiers from Dunkirk, in dramatic conditions, during "Operation Dynamo" (26 May to 4 June).
 Parallel to the invasion, the North of France was affected by an enormous exodus of Belgian and French people rushing south in an attempt to escape a new occupation.